-A good relationship between teacher and pupil is essential to making significant progress at every level, beginner, Intermediate and advance.
+A good association between teacher and pupil is essential to making significant progress at every level, beginner, intermediate and advance.

-Depending on the age of your child, there are several options for sensory lessons:
+Depending on the age of your child, there are several options for engaging learning scenarios:

-- Cookery workshops also help develop motor skills and creativity
+- Drawing workshops help develop motor skills and creativity

 - In writing workshops, children exercise their imaginations and perfect their writing skills

-- Art workshops let children experience new materials, use of colour and stimulate inventiveness
+- Arts and craft workshops let children experience new materials, use of colour and stimulate inventiveness

 Private Tutoring: A Lot More than Child Care